Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 ## Enter proper details in settings window

-These details will be used to communicate with exchange and request and receive trade data.
+These details will be used to communicate with exchange to request and receive trade data.

 ![](/Chanakya-Trade-Report/docs/settings-details.jpg)